Malwin Béla Hürkey is a designer for visual communication, based in Berlin. He also loves onions – what’s up with that? Read on to find out.

-But the most inspiration I got for Nihon was through a small book by Tanizaki Jun’ichirō called „In Praise of Shadows“.
-It is not about typography or graphic design, rather than japanese aesthetics in general and it caught my attention for japanese design and culture.
+The most inspiration I got for Nihon was through a small book by Tanizaki Jun’ichirō called „In Praise of Shadows“.
+It’s not about typography or graphic design, it’s about Japanese aesthetics in general, and it caught my attention for Japanese design and culture.

-I began to rummage Pinterest for japanese typography, then books and exhibitions and finally began to draw my first sketches for Nihon.
+I began to rummage Pinterest for Japanese typography, then books and exhibitions, and then I finally began to draw my first sketches for Nihon.

-My favorite online inspirations are „But does it float“ (http://butdoesitfloat.com) and Pinterest, you can find nearly everything on it.
+My favorite online inspirations are „But does it float“ and Pinterest, you can find nearly everything there.

 Imagine that you can go back in time and give yourself advice about something.
 What would it be?

 Grow a mustache, it’s freaking awesome!
-No seriously, I wish my earlier me would have taken advices.
+No seriously, I wish my earlier me would have taken advice.
 But I’ll try it.

 Be critical to yourself and the work you do.
 Stay curious and open-minded to new ideas.
 Find your passion in the detail.
 Don’t believe the hype.
 Be brave and walk paths no one has ever taken before.